A Texas Bill of Sale is a form that acts as a receipt for a sale or trade of personal property between private individuals — a buyer and seller.

 - Release of Lien (Form PWD 231) (if the vessel is subject to lien)

-- Manufacturer’s Certificate of Origin (for new boats)
+- Manufacturer’s certificate of origin (for new boats)

-- Original title (if purchasing new)
+- Original title (if purchasing used)